The answer is a qualified yes

 The next potential issue is how much control you have over the cloud Mac.
 Do you have administrator access?
 Can you install any software you want?
 Is your data private?
 The answer could be yes to all three questions, but not necessarily so.
 Be aware of the terms and conditions of any service you do sign on with.

 In our opinion, cloud-based Macs are not a replacement for a personal Mac.
 Instead, they are better suited for other use cases and can be better than a fixed, local Mac computer.

 Some institutions have also used cloud-based Macs for their computer labs.
-Students can do their Mac project on non-Mac terminals, which are much less expensive to replace and don’t require on-site tech support to maintain them.
-Some people even use cloud-based Macs as web servers for their own small websites.
+Students can do their Mac projects on non-Mac terminals, which are much less expensive to replace and don’t require on-site tech support to maintain them.
+Some people even use cloud-based Macs as web servers for their small websites.

 MacinCloud vs Mac Stadium: What’s On Offer?